AGRINFO Webinar: New EU rules for mineral oil aromatic hydrocarbons

 This webinar provides the latest information on the new European Union (EU) rules on mineral oil aromatic hydrocarbons (MOAH) that are expected to apply from 1 January 2027.

-- The new maximum levels for MOAH, and recommendations on mineral oil saturated hydrocarbons (MOSH) and MOAH
+- Part I – New maximum levels for MOAH, and recommendations on MOSH and MOAH

-Veerle Vanheusden, Directorate-General for Health & Food Safety, European Commission - Potential challenges, and strategies to be developed to comply with the new rules
+Veerle Vanheusden, Directorate-General for Health & Food Safety, European Commission - Part IIA and Part IIB – Preparing for MOH maximum levels

 Claus-Michael Brieber, Senior Quality Expert Food, Food Safety First